tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/集群扩缩容_intl_en.md

 ## Prerequisites

-1. You have logged into the [TKE console](https://console.cloud.tencent.com/tke2).
+1. You have logged in to the [TKE console](https://console.cloud.tencent.com/tke2).
 2. You have [created a cluster](https://intl.cloud.tencent.com/document/product/457/30637).

 ## Directions